Additional Learning Needs

 The school has regard to the Special Educational Needs Code of Practice.
 The key test for action is evidence that a child’s current rate of progress is inadequate as stated in the Code.
 Early identification is important as it means the child’s difficulties can be addressed as soon as possible, thereby enabling him/her to access the curriculum successfully.

 “Early Years Action Plus” is characterised by the involvement of external support services that provide advice or support.
-A new IEP will be compiled.
+A new IDP will be compiled.

 If a child’s needs require external support, he/she will be included in the “School Action Plus” section of the school’s special needs register.
 The Additional Learning Needs Co-ordinator will liaise with the external support, e.g. Educational Psychologist, and assist the class teacher in implementing any advice given.

-Children, where possible, are also encouraged to participate in making decisions about their education e.g. setting and reviewing learning targets and contributing to IEPs.
+Children, where possible, are also encouraged to participate in making decisions about their education e.g. setting and reviewing learning targets and contributing to IDPs.

 In a very small number of cases, the child’s needs remain so substantial that the school will request a statutory assessment from the Local Authority and a Statement of their educational needs may be issued.
 The Statement sets out what will be provided by the local authority and the school to meet the particular child’s needs.
 This Statement is reviewed annually.